cse110-sp24-group33/cse110-sp24-group33/admin/meetings/042724-warmup-retrospective-meeting.md

 ## Discussion Points

 ### Introduction
-- Meeting purpose: ssess our work as a team over the warmup period: what went well, opportunities for improvement
+- Meeting purpose: assess our work as a team over the warmup period: what went well, opportunities for improvement

 ### Team Reflections